shichiro-nakahara/docs/docs/app/troubleshooting.md

 ### Firefox

 If you are using Firefox, open the browser console (F12 or right click and select Inspect).
 Go to the Storage tab on the top bar.
-Select the Indexed DB tab, select https://polyaztec.xyz and right click "hummus" and delete it.
+Select the Indexed DB tab, select https://natanetwork.io and right click "hummus" and delete it.
 Refresh the page.

 ![image](/img/troubleshoot-firefox.png)

-## Known issue: Deposited funds not showing in PolyAztec wallet balance
+## Known issue: Deposited funds not showing in Nata Network wallet balance

 Step 1: [Clear site data](#hung-on-connecting-to-rollup-provider-on-sign-up-or-log-in)

-Step 2: Login to https://polyaztec.xyz/balance, wait till the dashboard has loaded.
+Step 2: Login to https://natanetwork.io/balance, wait till the dashboard has loaded.

 Step 3: Open Developer tool (F12).
 Select all levels in the console including Verbose.